shixen/battleships/README.md

 once a turn is complete the map will show where you hit and tell you if its a miss or a hit this process is repeted untill 10 turns is made or the ship has been hit

+# Visitor goals
+* to understand the function of the game immediately
+* to finish the game without any confusion

 # Features
 * the user first gets to enter their username